ARMmbed/mbed-os-example-blockdevice/README.md

 Try changing the string "Hello Storage!" to a message of your choice to see it stored on the block device.

+## Troubleshooting
 If you see garbled text from the read operations check that your SD card is securely fixed in the port.
 If there's no SD card mounted the application returns garbage characters.

-## Troubleshooting
- If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.
+ If you continue to have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.

 ## Changing the block device
 Mbed-OS supports a variety of block device types, more information on supported devices can be found [here](https://os.mbed.com/docs/mbed-os/latest/apis/data-storage-concepts.html).